 Residencies take all shapes and forms dependent on artist needs and available resources.
-If you’re interested in learning more, contact Executive Producer Stephen White to talk about your project.
+If you’re interested in learning more, email Executive Producer Stephen White to introduce your project.

 Residencies are identified and chosen through conversations between Dance Victoria's Executive Producer and the artist.

-The annual competition is open to emerging dance artists who are registered at a recognized dance training institution outside Canada (next deadline Spring 2016.)
+The annual competition is open to emerging dance artists who are registered at a recognized dance training institution outside Canada.

-We also invite proposals from independent dance artists developing a new work with an international dance artist (next deadline Nov 16, 2015.)
+We also invite proposals from independent dance artists developing a new work with an international dance artist.

 Canada’s richest dance prize for international collaboration.